kean/Nuke/README.md

 ## Installation

-Nuke supports two installation options: [Swift Package Manager](https://www.swift.org/package-manager/) and binary frameworks that you can find attached to the [releases](https://github.com/kean/Nuke/releases).
+Nuke supports [Swift Package Manager](https://www.swift.org/package-manager/), which is the recommended option.
+If that doesn't work for you, you can use binary frameworks attached to the [releases](https://github.com/kean/Nuke/releases).

 ## Documentation